integrii/interactive/README.md

 2
 ```

-You can run nearly anything this way, because interactive uses a PTY.
+You can run nearly anything you could from your console this way.